Zacks Earnings Trends Highlights: Tesla, Apple and Nvidia

 We have consistently flagged signs of improvement in the overall revisions trend in recent weeks, with estimates starting to go modestly up.
 We are seeing this trend for the current period (2024 Q2) as well as for full-year 2024 estimates.

 This new development has roughly coincided with the start of the Q1 earnings season.
-That said, a number of sectors, including Tech and Retail, had already been enjoying positive estimate revisions for quite some time.
-At present, half of the 16 Zacks sectors have higher aggregate earnings estimates relative to what was expected at the start of the year.
+That said, several sectors, including Tech and Retail, had already been enjoying positive estimate revisions for quite some time.
+At present, half of the 16 Zacks sectors have higher aggregate earnings estimates than expected at the start of the year.

-In recent weeks, we have highlighted the favorable revisions trend for the Energy sector in this space.
+We have recently highlighted the favorable revisions trend for the Energy sector in this space.
 This week, we will discuss the evolving earnings outlook for the ‘Magnificent 7’ stocks.

-Please note that the $438.1 billion the group is currently expected to earn in 2024 is up from $428.2 billion last week.
+Please note that the $443.9 billion the group is currently expected to earn in 2024 is up from $438.1 billion last week and $428.2 billion the week prior to that.

 We all know that the revisions trend for Tesla TSLA has been negative for a while now, while the same for Apple AAPL is also negative, though the magnitude of negative revisions for Apple is far less severe.